dansuhhh/dommmDaniel/README.md

 dommmDaniel uses vanilla JavaScript and the native DOM API to allow for manipulating the DOM, handling events, and making AJAX requests.

 ## Getting Started
+1. Download [dommmDaniel.js][single].
+2. In the header of your root html file, include the path to dommmDaniel.js in a `script` tag.
+3. Start using dommmDaniel!

+*Editing dommmDaniel*
-1. Download the repo.
+1. Download the [dommmDaniel folder][folder].
 2. Place the dommmDaniel folder in your project directory.
 3. In the header of your root html file, include the path to dommmDaniel.js in a `script` tag.
+4. Edit anything you'd like in main.js or dom_node_collection.js
+5. Run `webpack dommmDaniel/main.js dommmDaniel/dommmDaniel.js`
-4. Start using dommmDaniel!
+4. Start using your updated dommmDaniel!

 ## Docs
 **`$d(selector)`**